-Physics - Light and Sound Light & sound can be reflected & absorbed and enable us to see & hear
+Physics - Light and Sound Light & sound can be reflected & absorbed and reflected & absorbed and enable us to see & hear

 - Relate being able to see to the presence of light. - Describe how some objects reflect light. - Describe how and why our eyes should be protected from sunlight. - Explain how shadows are made. - Describe how to change the size of a shadow.